waterlinked/dvl-python/README.md

 ```bash
 git clone https://github.com/waterlinked/dvl-serial.git
 ```
+Make sure you're in the folder with the setup.py file.
 Install the module (Note the period at the end of the command.
 The -e will let you edit the module as you wish.):
 ```bash
 pip install -e .
 ```